MattHammond94/Deliveruby/recipe/takeaway_recipe.md

     # Will only show :dessert type dishes as a formatted list
   end

-  def add_menu_item(MenuItem)
+  def select_dish(menu)
-    # takes an instance of menu item as a hash
+    # takes an instance of menu and Adds selected items from this instance to selected items array
-    # Hash << @menu
+    menu.fetch() << @selected_items
   end

-  def remove_menu_item(MenuItem)
-    # Removes item from menu permenantly
-  end
-end

-class MenuItem
-  def initialize(dish, price, type, stock_count)
-    dish should be a STRING or returns an error price should be a FLOAT or returns an error type should be a SYMBOL or string of (:main_course, :dessert or :starter) or returns an error stock_count should be a INTEGER or returns an error

-    creates a new hash with each key passed respective value as above end end

-class MenuItemFormatter
-  def format(MenuItem)
-    # Converts instance of menu item into a single concat string of dish name and price
-  end
-end

-class CustomerOrder
-  def initialize
-    @selected_items = []
-  end

-  def select_dish
-    # Adds selected items to selected items array
-    @menu.fetch() << @selected_items
-  end

   def show_receipt
     # shows all selected items formatted
     @selected_items
     total_cost.to_s
   end

   private

+  def format
+    # Formats each item as specified.
+  end

   def total_cost
     # Returns the total cost of all selected dishes as an Integer